feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 #### Representations

-Computers and human minds are physical symbol systems.
+Computers and human minds are **physical symbol systems**.

 > [!quote] Physical symbol system hypothesis
 > A physical symbol system has the necessary and sufficient means for general intelligent action.

-- **Symbol**: Meaningful pattern that can be manipulated
+- Symbol: Meaningful pattern that can be manipulated
-- **Symbol system**: Creates, copies, modifies, and destroys symbols
+- Symbol *system*: Creates, copies, modifies, and destroys symbols

 A symbol system is physical when its symbols *exist* in the physical world.

 Agents use these systems to model the world.
 Not all models have the same level of detail, it depends on what's relevant and what isn't.
+Often, multiple levels of abstraction are used at once.

+> [...] you do not have to emulate every level of a human to build an AI agent, but rather you can **emulate the higher levels** and **build them on the foundation of modern computers**.

+There are two main levels of abstraction:

+1. [Knowledge level](https://www.wikiwand.com/en/articles/Knowledge_level): What an agent knows and what its goals are.
+2. [Symbol level](https://www.wikiwand.com/en/articles/Symbol_level): Reasoning.
+The way an agent transforms symbols to arrive to a solution.

+#wip